It can be overwhelming to find yourself in charge of someone’s estate, especially if you’ve never handled an estate before.

 One of the first things you think of in regard to an estate is the life insurance policies that pay cash money to the beneficiaries upon someone’s death.
 Insurance policies can be difficult to locate.

 Look through the past year’s checkbook to see if any payments were made to insurance companies.

 If the person was working, their W-2’s may show life insurance payments.
 In addition, some bank accounts include built-in life insurance policies, so you’ll want to sit down with the banker and ask.

-While it’s relatively easy to discover the bank accounts which are currently active, there may be other bank accounts which are not as obvious.
+While it’s relatively easy to discover the bank accounts which are currently active, there may be other bank accounts that are not as obvious.